 Specialty groups from within the Society have enriched our history at various times and we have supported other local Alberta talent by inviting them to perform with us.

 And our love for travelling was also born.
-We’ve performed in over 150 communities, largely in British Columbia, Alberta and Saskatchewan travelling mostly by bus; but combined fly-in & bus concert tours were also organized for the Maritimes, Ontario, Arizona and Minnesota, Wisconsin & North Dakota.
+We’ve performed in over 150 communities, largely in British Columbia, Alberta and Saskatchewan travelling mostly by bus; but combined fly-in & bus tours were also organized for the Maritimes, Ontario, Arizona and Minnesota, Wisconsin & North Dakota.

 From our roots in sacred music our repertoire has shifted to embrace more secular music (theatre, show tunes, modern, country) and we’ve learned that our audiences appreciate a little humour along the way.

 The combination of a men’s chorus, handbell choir, a diverse repertoire and guest performers enables us to regularly organize two hour concerts.

 We currently perform with 16 men and are actively seeking more men to increase that number to 24.
-We currently perform with 10 handbell ringers but would welcome a few more “ringers in-training” who could fill in during absences.
+We currently perform with 10 handbell ringers but would welcome a few more “ringers in-training”.
 The handbells have grown to 4 octaves and the bells have been augmented with 3 octaves of chimes.

 Members now come from Edmonton, Sherwood Park, Fort Saskatchewan and the surrounding area.

 Our mission statement sums up what we’re about.

 The Josephburg Choral Society provides music of high quality to people of all ages and backgrounds for the enjoyment of performing, for travel, to meet people, to develop friendships and for personal & family development.